 But we soon realised that no one could see us in that empty room.
 There was nobody else there, just me and Jennifer.
 Nobody knew of our momentary failure, it only existed in our heads.
 Our failure wasn’t a truth, it was only a feeling.
 If we could deal with the feeling we could learn a lot.

 I’m very grateful we decided to stay in the empty room that night because we took out some great lessons about success and failure.

 Fear of failure is only a feeling

 1) It’s likely there’s nothing wrong with your idea or you

-The reason nobody showed up that night had nothing to do with our idea or us, personally.
-We simply hadn't been around long enough to sow enough seeds.
-We also offered tickets for free and because the weather was pretty dreadful that night, people simply didn't bother because there was no commitment.
+The reason nobody showed up that night had nothing to do with our idea or us.
+It was nothing personal.
+We simply hadn’t been around long enough to sow enough seeds.
+We also offered tickets for free and because the weather was pretty dreadful that night, people simply didn’t bother because there was no commitment.

 2) The Universe is slow.
 You have to give it time to catch up with your plans.